irisnet/irishub/docs/concepts/validator-faq.md

 Refer to [Join The Mainnet](../get-started/mainnet.md)

-It is also recommanded to test your validator setup on the [Testnet](../get-started/testnet.md) before launch
+It is also recommended to test your validator setup on the [Testnet](../get-started/testnet.md) before launch

 **Advices**
 To earn more delegation for your validator, you are advised to: